MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 ### RSSv2

 In NDIS 6.80, [Receive Side Scaling (RSS)](ndis-receive-side-scaling2.md) has been upgraded to RSS version 2 (RSSv2).
-RSSv2 improves on RSSv2 by enabling per-VPort spreading.
+RSSv2 improves on RSSv2 by offering per-VPort spreading.
 For more info, see [Receive Side Scaling Version 2 (RSSv2) in NDIS 6.80](receive-side-scaling-version-2-rssv2-in-ndis-6-80.md).

 RSSv2 is preview only in Windows 10, version 1709.